 22. Dark red leather with gold gouache decoration, A4.

-23. Royal blue velveteen with gold filigree corners, flowe centre boss, and blue glass cabochons, A5
+23. Royal blue velveteen with gold filigree corners, flower centre boss, and blue glass cabochons, A5

-Now it's time to choose bosses, corners, clasps, jewels, and any other decorations you'd like.
-Please note that although they are not shown I can also source small or medium gold or silver crosses for about $0.40 each.
+If you'd rather design your own cover, fill in the appropriate bits in the next sections to choose bosses, corners, clasps, jewels, and any other decorations.
+Please note that although they are not shown I can also source small or medium gold or silver crucifixes for about $0.40 each.
 And, I can make things .

 Click images to enlarge